kailash-manasarovar/statement/docs/timeline/2024/march.md

 - It's good timing.
 - Some drugs make your bones thinner and make it more likely to experience this sort of thing.

-## Threat to my life from the conservatory
+## Serious threat to my life and mental/emotional wellness from the piano department at Denia conservatory

-- On March 12th, there is a concert at the .. in Dénia
+- On March 12th, there is a end of term piano concert at the Casa de Cultura in Dénia.
 - It's a huge set up, all meant to terrify me
 - All the pieces at the concert are related to things I have said on Twitter or in letters asking for help that were ignored
 - People are coming in to listen, and they look at me and smile